rayx/mlmodels/README_HowTo.md

 ### Install with gitpod
    [ Gitpod install ](https://github.com/arita37/mlmodels/issues/101)

+   Benefit of gitpod is you only need to install once and it is available everywhere.

 ### Install with script
 One can also use the [run_install.sh](https://github.com/arita37/mlmodels/blob/dev/install/run_install.sh) and other similar files